 PCA is removed from each sentence vector, and all sentence vectors are saved into resilient-vec.json.

-Note this is a unsupervised learning algorithm, thus the whole dataset is used to train the NLP model.
+Note this is an unsupervised learning algorithm, thus the whole dataset is used to train the NLP model.

 Use an NLP model to find similarity

-As shown , an NLP model is saved into 4 files:
+As shown previously, an NLP model is saved into 4 files:

 resilient-w2v.txt: The word2vec model in text format.
-This is basically a word-vector dictionary
+This is basically a word-vector dictionary.

 resilient-sif.pkl: The word count used for SIF.
-This is a word-count dictionary saved in ython pickle format.
+This is a word-count dictionary saved in Python pickle format.

-resilient-pca.json: The principle component vector saved in format
+resilient-pca.json: The principle component vector saved in JSON format.

 resilient-vec.json: Strictly speaking, this is not part of the NLP model.
 This stores the computed vectors for all the (historical) incidents.
-It is an incident_id-vector dictionary in format.
+It is an incident_id-vector dictionary in JSON format.

 To find similarity for a new incident, the above four files are used in the following steps:

-Use the resilient-w2v.txt file to find the vector for each word of the new incident
+Use the resilient-w2v.txt file to find the vector for each word of the new incident.

-Use the resilient-sif.pkl file to find the weight factor for each word
+Use the resilient-sif.pkl file to find the weight factor for each word.

-Sum up the word vector to get the sentence vector
+Sum up the word vector to get the sentence vector.

-Remove PCA vector (saved in resilient-pca.json) from the sentence vector above
+Remove PCA vector (saved in resilient-pca.json) from the sentence vector above.

-Compute the dot product of this new sentence vector and each sentence vector saved in resilient-vec.json
+Compute the dot product of this new sentence vector and each sentence vector is saved in resilient-vec.json.

-Find the top similarities
+Find the top similarities.

 One small detail here.
 The resilient-vec.json file saves all the vectors for those incidents created before the NLP model is built.
 Incidents created after the model is built are not included in the resilient-vec.json file.
 But they should be taken into consideration as well when searching for similar incidents.
-Thus the function component looks for the highest incident saved in resilient-vec.json, and then downloads incidents with higher than that.
-Those newly downloaded incidents used in the search for similar incidents.
+Thus, the function component looks for the highest incident ID saved in resilient-vec.json, and then downloads incidents with an ID higher than that.
+Those newly downloaded incidents are used in the search for similar incidents.

 Also note that resilient-vec.json is created when the model is built.
-If an incident is created before the model is built, it included in the file.
-However, if it is modified later, the modification take effect in the search until the model is rebuilt.
+If an incident is created before the model is built, it is included in the file.
+However, if it is modified later, the modification does not take effect in the search until the model is rebuilt.

 Rebuild the NLP model